mudassarsyed/testcafe/README.md

 TestCafe is a Node.js tool to automate end-to-end web testing.
 TestCafe uses a URL-rewriting proxy which allows it to work without the WebDriver.
 This proxy injects the driver script that emulates user actions into the tested page.
 TestCafe is a tool that supports page object model, data-driven and behavior-driven development (BDD).

-This BrowserStack Example repository demonstrates a TestCafe framework written in TestCafe with parallel testing capabilities.
+This BrowserStack Example repository demonstrates a test framework written in TestCafe with parallel testing capabilities.
 The TestCafe test scripts are written for the open source [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
 This BrowserStack Demo App is an e-commerce web application which showcases multiple real-world user scenarios.
 The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

 The TestCafe tests are run on different platforms like on-prem, docker and BrowserStack using various run configurations and test capabilities.